 If modern luxury will determine your decision of where to stay in Oslo, Majorstuen is highly recommended.

 There are not many hotels here, just a few established chains and a couple of luxury long-term apartments.
 Majorstuen is not really recommended for backpackers unless they can get a good deal on a long-term apartment during the winter months.

 If you are looking for a nice taste of jet-setting nightlife in Oslo, the Hegdehaugsveien and Solli Plass districts will certainly deliver.

 The boutiques, pubs, fine-dining restaurants, and dance clubs are on par with what you can expect from a cosmopolitan capital, and you could easily max out your credit card here.

 If you are traveling as a family, Majorstuen is probably one of the quietest areas of Oslo, and it is home to the International Museum of Children’s Art.

-Located northeast of the Sentrum borough, St. Hanshaugen is a residential district located on a hill overlooking the city and the fjord.
-With only a couple of hotels and long-term apartments to offer tourists, the advantage of St. Hanshaugen is being able to book a room with nice views.
+Located northeast of the Sentrum borough, St. Hanshaugen is a residential and quiet district located on a hill overlooking the city and the fjord.

 The main attractions are St. Hanshaugen park, the historic Hendrix Ibsen coffee shop, and the vast Mathallen food market, home of the best gourmet offerings in Oslo.